 Defects in second-hand goods

-Problems in flea market service
+Defect in a flea market service